b-Coloring Parameterized by Clique-Width: Parameterized by Clique-Width

 However, in some cases this is not possible.
 For instance, when $C_r$ contains vertices from some equivalence class $Q_r \in V_r/{\sim_r}$ and $C_s$ contains vertices from some equivalence class $Q_s \in V_s/{\sim_s}$, and in the graph $\decaux_t$ of the operator of $t$, we have that $Q_rQ_s \in E(\decaux_t)$.
 Then, in $G_t$ all edges between the set $Q_r$ and $Q_s$ are present which means that $C_r \cup C_s$ is not an independent set in $G_t$.

 Another condition is necessary to ensure that several demands that \emph{have to be} met at node $t$ are indeed met.
 Let $C_t = C_r \cup C_s$ and suppose there is an equivalence class $Q_t \in V_t/{\sim_t}$ that contains a vertex of $C_t$.
-Suppose furthermore that there is another equivalence class $Q_r \in V_r/{\sim_r}$ such that $C_r$ has demand to the future neighbors of $Q_r$.
-Then, this demand must be fulfilled by a neighbor of $C_r$ in $V_s \cap Q_t$, for otherwise, $C_t$ is not a valid color class.
+Suppose furthermore that there is another equivalence class $Q_r \in V_r/{\sim_r}$ contained in the bubble of $Q_t$ such that $C_r$ has demand to the future neighbors of $Q_r$.
+Then, this demand must be fulfilled by a neighbor of $Q_r$ in $C_s$ for otherwise, the equivalence class $Q_t$ both contains vertices of $C_t$ and $C_t$ has demand to the future neighbors of $Q_t$.
+The resulting partial $b$-coloring would not be representable.

 The following definition formalizes this discussion and projects it down to the `type level'; we illustrate this notion in Figure~\ref{fig:bcol:compatible:types}.